jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 The `INSTANCE` symbol value here is a special, almost hidden, meta-like property stored statically on the `HappyFace()` function object.

-It could alternately have been a plain old property like `__instance`, and the behavior would have been identical.
+It could alternatively have been a plain old property like `__instance`, and the behavior would have been identical.
 The usage of a symbol simply improves the metaprogramming style, keeping this `INSTANCE` property set apart from any other normal properties.

 ### Symbol Registry